Artin-ZZ/CLI-Calculator/README.md

 # Credits:

- * This App is free of charge and you can use it however you want too
+ * This App is free of charge and you can use it & Change it however you want too